-In February 2019 the Science Based Targets initiative (SBTi) announced that it will be updating its guidance, including the criteria for recognising that a company has set a goal in line with meeting the ambitions of the Paris Agreement.
+In April 2019 the Science Based Targets initiative (SBTi) published new criteria and guidance for recognising that a company has set a goal in line with meeting the ambitions of the Paris Agreement.
 The Carbon Trust’s lead on science-based targets, Guy Rickard, explains these changes and sets out what corporate sustainability professionals need to know.

 Why are these new changes being introduced?